IARSystems/bxarm-docker/README.md

 # Add the current user to the docker group
 $ sudo usermod -a -G docker $USER

-# Reload the groups to the current $USER
+# Reload the current $USER so the new group takes effect immediately
 $ su - $USER

 # Make the Docker service available since boot